dougeby/IntuneDocs/intune/troubleshoot-app-install.md

 - You cannot specify subfolders as valid log file paths.​
 - You can specify a specific folder to fetch logs (for e.g. c:\foo\foo.txt)​.
 - You can specify other supported folder paths for log collection, such as the following:
-    - %PROGRAMFILES%, %PROGRAMDATA% %PUBLIC%, %WINDIR%, %TEMP%, %TMP%
+  *%PROGRAMFILES%, %PROGRAMDATA% %PUBLIC%, %WINDIR%, %TEMP%, %TMP%*
 - You can specify environment variables when specifying log files​.
 - Only exact file extensions are allowed, such as:
-    - .log, .txt, .dmp, .cab, .zip, .xml, .evtx, .etl
+  *.log, .txt, .dmp, .cab, .zip, .xml, .evtx, .etl*
-- The maxium log file to upload is 60 MB or 25 files, whichever comes first.
+- The maxium log file to upload is 60 MB or 25 files, whichever occurs first.

 #### Win32 log collection functionality